-Process Log - A central repository of Changes that documents the process followed for a particular change.
-The purpose of the process log is to ensure that high impact changes have been carefully considered and to serve as a basis for process improvement when changes do not go as planned.
+Process Log – A central repository of Changes that documents the process followed for a particular change.
+The purpose of the process log is to ensure that high-impact changes have been carefully considered and to serve as a basis for process improvement when changes do not go as planned.

 Request for Change (RFC) – A formal proposal for a change to be made.
 It includes details for the proposed change.

-Urgency - How quickly a change must be implemented to maintain stated service level agreement (SLA).
+Urgency – How quickly a change must be implemented to maintain a stated service level agreement (SLA).
 Low can wait until the next scheduled CAB meeting, Medium cannot, and High needs to be done ASAP

 Normal and Emergency Changes

-First, determine the impact of the change to the service.
+First, determine the impact of the change on the service.
 Then assess the Urgency of the proposed change.
 Low changes can wait until the next scheduled CAB meeting, Medium cannot, and High needs to be done ASAP.

-(Note: A Standard change does not need to use this matrix because risk is controlled by a pre-approved standardized process)
+(Note: A Standard change does not need to use this matrix because the risk is controlled by a pre-approved standardized process)

 The members of the Change Advisory Board provide a due diligence readiness, assessment, and advice any Request for Change (RFC) that are referred to it for review.